prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 description: "What can be the biggest technological wave of the next decade?"
 ---

-In 2021, almost all massively big and profitable businesses/companies in the world are internet companies.
+In 2021, almost all massively big and profitable businesses/companies in the world are internet companies like Apple, Amazon, Google, Microsoft & Facebook.

 They are so much big, that [government is thinking to break them](https://www.nytimes.com/2020/12/20/technology/antitrust-case-google-facebook.html) following anti-trust laws.
 If we think, what cause these companies to become so massively big?